hamza-elhamdadi/contourTrees/demos/TopoClusters/README.md

 ## To run the demo:

-We have tested this setup on Mac and Linux distributions.
+We have tested this setup on Mac, Linux, and Windows 11 distributions.

 ### [required] Install python3, python3-virtualenv, and git